Freeport won't sell stake in Serbian copper project to Lundin

 The transaction adds to Lundin’s $1.8 billion acquisition in 2014 of a controlling stake in Freeport’s Candelaria copper mining complex in Chile.

-Under the deal, Lundin will acquire 100% of Freeport's interest in the upper zone of the Cukaru Peki deposit and 28% of Freeport's interest in the lower zone of the deposit, which is situated on one of the four mineral licenses comprising the Timok project.
+Under the deal, Lundin would have acquired 100% of Freeport's interest in the upper zone of the Cukaru Peki deposit and 28% of Freeport's interest in the lower zone of the deposit, which is situated on one of the four mineral licenses comprising the Timok project.

-The company will fund 100% of the upper zone development costs, as well as $20m of agreed lower zone work until a feasibility study is delivered, Lundin said in a statement.
+The company planned to fund 100% of the upper zone development costs, as well as $20m of agreed lower zone work until a feasibility study is delivered, Lundin said in a statement.

-Lundin and Freeport will fund 28% and 72% of all other lower zone development costs, respectively.
+Lundin and Freeport would have fund 28% and 72% of all other lower zone development costs, respectively.

-The transaction adds to Lundin’s $1.8 billion acquisition in 2014 of a controlling stake in Freeport’s Candelaria copper mining complex in Chile and its $325 million purchase of Rio Tinto’s Eagle nickel and copper project in northern Michigan in 2013.
+The transaction would have added to Lundin’s $1.8 billion acquisition in 2014 of a controlling stake in Freeport’s Candelaria copper mining complex in Chile and its $325 million purchase of Rio Tinto’s Eagle nickel and copper project in northern Michigan in 2013.

 Shares in Lundin jumped on the news and were trading almost 7% higher at 10:05 am ET to Cdn$4.25.